 While some areas actually have consolidated their municipalities into one, or merged their principal city and county governments, a broader concept is in play here.
 Consolidation is not necessarily what we are considering here.

 Metropolitan success lifts your own individual community.
-Need we say that metro failure really rains on your parade?
+Do we need to say that metro failure really rains on your parade?
 Even the severe under-performance of a small part of the region means that you aren't enjoying as much prosperity and clout as you deserve.

 You might think we're talking up the notion of regional government, and some people become very agitated about "another layer of government."

-Where the governments have not actually consolidated into one unit, governance is often a crazy quilt of loose understandings and habits, signed intergovernmental cooperation agreements, governmental districts covering only one particular function, a regional planning commission that works or doesn't work, a council of governments that may be active or dated, and a federally required Metropolitan Planning Organization (MPO) that coordinates any transportation planning and funding in which the federal government is involved.
-And that's most major roads.
+Where the governments have not actually consolidated into one unit, governance is often a crazy quilt of loose understandings and habits, signed intergovernmental cooperation agreements, governmental districts covering only one particular function, a regional planning commission that works or doesn't work, a council of governments that may be active or dated, and in the U.S. a federally required Metropolitan Planning Organization (MPO) that coordinates any transportation planning and funding in which the federal government is involved.
+This includes most major roads.

 And we think not all of the metropolitan governance is exercised by governments either, just to confuse you further.

 would like to stretch the term to include citizens leagues, powerful